Tips for Picky Eaters and Introducing New Foods

 This makes it important for parents to be proactive in discovering the source of their child’s discomfort.
 A pediatric gastroenterologist can help rule out medical issues.

-1. Start small
+1. Start Small

-2. Try desensitization practices
+2. Try Desensitization Practices

 If your child has strongly rejected a certain food, but you feel it is necessary as part of a healthy diet, or it’s a staple in your household, you’ll need to reintroduce the food even more slowly, using a desensitizing technique.
 For example, if your child hates apples, start by placing apples in the house.
 Next, bring an apple into the room during playtime.
 This way, they can get used to the food without having to eat it.
-After a while, you might place some apples on the table during meals without requiring them to touch or eat them.
-Next, put a slice of apple on their plate.
-When they are okay with the apple slice on their plate, and their original feelings of aversion have been resolved, invite them to try a bite.

-3. Offer choices and control
+3. Offer Choices and Control

-No one likes to be told what to eat, and sometimes, your child will simply not like a food – this is completely natural.
-To accommodate this and give your child the opportunity to exercise healthy control, offer a wide variety of choices (within the necessary categories that form a well-balanced meal), and allow them to decide.
-For instance, when choosing dinner, allow your child to choose one ingredient from a variety of vegetables, starches, and proteins.
-If you’re making a curry, stew, or pasta dish, ask them to add one “mystery” ingredient to the dish for the other family members to discover.
-They might choose chicken, broccoli, or beans, for instance.
+No one likes to be told what to eat, and sometimes, your child will simply not like a certain food — this is completely natural.
+To accommodate this and give your child the opportunity to exercise healthy control, offer a wide variety of choices (within the necessary categories that form a well-balanced meal) and allow them to decide.

-4. Adjust textures
+4. Adjust Textures

 Hypersensitivity to textures is a common occurrence in people on the spectrum and can show up during mealtimes.
 Often, it’s the way a food feels in the mouth, not its flavor, that produces a strong aversion to certain foods.
 The crunchy texture of an apple or the squishy texture of a freshly sliced tomato is a classic example.
 Luckily, there are a multitude of ways to prepare foods and also a variety of healthy substitutes.
 Pears, for example, are much softer than apples, and apples could also be served stewed.
 Tomatoes can be blended or chopped finely into salsa or cooked into a sauce and served over pasta or as a dip for potato wedges.